ansciath/mutf8/README.md

 # Modified UTF-8 Charset

-A charset for modified UTF-8, the character-encoding scheme used by the Java class file format for the internal representation of strings
+A charset for modified UTF-8, the character-encoding scheme used by the Java class file format for the internal representation of strings.

 ## FEATURES